-Arguably, the 49 states and the District of Columbia that have chosen to opt out or modify the federal ban recognize the importance of preserving access to SNAP benefits for people convicted of a drug felony and the members of their household.
+Arguably, the 49 states and the District of Columbia that have chosen to opt out or modify the federal ban recognize the importance of preserving access to SNAP benefits for the convicted individual and members of their household.
 Conversely, the federal SNAP ban makes increased food insecurity a collateral consequence of a drug felony.